srbhr/Resume-Matcher/README.md

 ## Installation Instructions

+A python virtual environment is required for this.
+Please read this [page](https://www.geeksforgeeks.org/creating-python-virtual-environment-windows-linux/) for more information.

 A pip [requirements.txt](requirements.txt) file is provided.
 It is advised to install the packages listed below, manually by doing `pip install <package_name>`.
 As the requirements.txt file may have some unecessary additional dependencies.